ubco-W2022T2-data301/project-group-group05/final_report_group05.md

 ![COVID score vs. probability of departure delay during February 2020](./images/bradan/feb-2020-delay-score.png)

-However, more importantly, we also found that spikes in delays and cancellations generally corresponded with spikes in the COVID score as shown by the graph below, and that flight delays and cancellations became smoother as the month progressed.
+However, more importantly, we found that spikes in delays and cancellations generally corresponded with spikes in the COVID score as shown by the graph below, and flight delays and cancellations became smoother as the month progressed.

 ![Cancellations, departures, and COVID score vs. time during February 2020](./images/bradan/feb-2020-composite.png)

-The spikes in delays and cancellations occur quite  closely to the spikes in the COVID score, and the delays and cancellations become smoother over time.
-This indicates that airlines took less drastic reactions to COVID-19 events later in the month, and that they may have gotten better at handling it.
+These results make it clear that airline decision making was somehow related to the number of new COVID-19 cases during February 2020.
+They also indicate that airlines took less drastic measures against COVID-19 events later in the month, so they may have gotten better at handling it as time progressed.

 In any case, it clear that airline decision making was related to the number of new COVID-19 cases during February 2020.
+The code for this section of the analysis is available [here](./analysis/analysis_bradan.ipynb).

 ### Conclusion

 To summarize, certain airlines handled delays better than others during January 2020 with Hawaiian Airlines being the airline with the lowest probability of delay.
 The decisions of airlines were also _definitely_ affected by COVID-19 throughout January and February 2020 as indicated by the cancellation and delay spikes roughly lining up with the WHO's COVID-19 statistics.
 These findings might be of use to people hoping to predict flight delays during pandemics.

+In the process of creating this analysis, we learned a lot about the tools we worked with including Python, pandas, seaborn, and Tableau.
+We also learned how to work around issues with the Python environment, coerce matplotlib into drawing the right legends, and get Tableau to actually run.
+Some of us gained quite a lot familiarity with git as well through its merge conflicts, long commands, and awkwardness.
+These experiences have hardened us, and we are now ready to chew on whatever data life throws at us.

-The code for our analysis is available in [./analysis](./analysis).
-We also have dashboards available in [./dashboard](./dashboard), but running them requires a Tableau Desktop license and a Windows or MacOS installation.
-We also provide a walkthrough of our dashboards in [this video](https://www.youtube.com/watch?v=_aQ1W5y54HM).
+The code for our analysis is available in [./analysis](./analysis), and all of our data is in [./data](./data).
+We have dashboards available in [./dashboard](./dashboard) for those who prefer to workwith the data interactively, but running them requires a Tableau Desktop license and a Windows or MacOS installation.
+We provide a walkthrough of our dashboards in [this video](https://www.youtube.com/watch?v=_aQ1W5y54HM).

 ### Team